joejohnson3985/backend-trapper-keeper/README.md

 # End Points

 #### GET all cards - /api/v1/cards
+No paramaters are required for this endpoint.
+It will return an array of all the cards exisiting in the backend.
+By default there are two cards, *Grocery List*, and *Chores List*.
+They have 3 items and 1 item, respectively.

 #### GET a specific card - /api/v1/cards/:id
 In order to get all the information for a specefic card you need to send in the card ID through the params.
 This will return the card object.